The Hillbillies

 "The Hillbillies" is a song by American rappers Baby Keem and Kendrick Lamar.
 It was a surprise song, initially released on May 30, 2023, as a YouTube exclusive.
 The song was later serviced to streaming platforms on June 5, 2023, via PGLang and Columbia Records.
 A drill track, Keem and Lamar wrote "The Hillbillies" with its producer Evilgiane.
 It includes a sample of "PDLIF" by Bon Iver, and an interpolation of "Sticky" by Drake.

-An accompanying music video, directed and edited by Neal Farmer, was released alongside the song.
-The video was filmed on a VHS camcorder, and features outtakes of Keem and Kendrick from their time together on the latter's Big Steppers Tour, while also including a cameo from Tyler, the Creator.
+The song showcases a more relaxed approach from Keem and Lamar, with a conversational flow lyrically centered on various topics such as women, fashion, and fame.
+An accompanying music video, directed and edited by Neal Farmer, was released on the same day as the song's release.
+The video was filmed on a VHS camcorder and features outtakes of Keem and Kendrick from their time together on the latter's Big Steppers Tour, while also including a cameo from Tyler, the Creator.

 Music critics praised "The Hillbillies" for its Jersey club-inspired production and fun chemistry.
+In November 2023, Keem and Lamar debuted the song at the Camp Flog Gnaw Carnival, with Tyler, the Creator making a surprise appearance in the middle of the performance.
+"The Hillbillies" was later nominated for Best Rap Performance at the 66th Annual Grammy Awards.
+Commercially, the song appeared on the US Billboard Hot 100, US Hot R&B/Hip-Hop Songs, and US Rhythmic Airplay charts, with the latter being the most successful with its peak of number 27.
+Internationally, "The Hillbillies" appeared on the New Zealand Hot Singles chart and Canadian Hot 100.

-Background and composition
+Background and release

-From July to December 2022, American rappers Baby Keem and Kendrick Lamar embarked on the latter's Big Steppers Tour.
+American rappers and cousins Baby Keem and Kendrick Lamar collaborated on "Family Ties" and "Range Brothers" from the former's album The Melodic Blue (2021).
+Keem had also made contributions to Lamar's critically acclaimed album Mr. Morale & the Big Steppers (2022).
+From July to December 2022, Keem and Lamar embarked on the latter's Big Steppers Tour.
 During the final stop of the tour's European leg in Manchester, the cousins paused the show to film material for a potential music video they can "take back to L.A."